wangmagg/wangmagg.github.io/_pages/about.md

 social:  # includes social icons at the bottom of the page
 ---

-I'm a third year PhD student in Biomedical Data Science at Stanford University and am fortunate to be advised by [Mike Baiocchi](https://profiles.stanford.edu/michael-baiocchi).
+I'm a fourth year PhD student in Biomedical Data Science at Stanford University and am fortunate to be advised by [Mike Baiocchi](https://profiles.stanford.edu/michael-baiocchi).

 I work on experimental design methodology for evaluating the causal effects of interventions that target behaviors and mindsets.
 I especially care about interventions in the health and healthcare spaces, including empowerment self-defense programs that equip women and girls with skills to resist sexual assault and machine learning-based clinical support tools that help physicians make better decisions for their patients.